zaproxy/zaproxy-website/site/content/blog/2023-09-04-ds-store-parsing/index.md

 efforts][0day-parsing-ds-store], most parts have been reverse engineered, enabling people to create custom parsers.
 Nevertheless, writing a parser for `.DS_Store` files is not a trivial task given the complexity of the format.
-This is why not much implementations can be found online, and most of them are in Python, Go and Perl only.
+This is why few implementations can be found online, and most of them are in Python, Go, or Perl only.

 Instead of writing a file parser from scratch, the [Kaitai Struct project][kaitai-struct] allows to write a generic description of a binary file